Fexofenadine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast-feeding, or if you have kidney disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a condition called phenylketonuria (PKU).

 Possible Side Effects While Using This Medicine